 Dealing with the rare restless night is one thing, but for many people, restlessness isn’t an isolated incident.
-It’s estimated that 40 million Americans have a chronic sleep disorder.
+In fact, it’s estimated that 40 million Americans have a chronic sleep disorder.
 And with sleep and mental health being so closely related, there’s an undeniable connection taking place.

 50% to 80% of people seeking mental health care also complain of issues with sleep, and those who are suffering from depression, anxiety, or ADHD are particularly likely to grapple with sleep as well.
 Experts once believed sleep disturbances to be a result of mental health issues.
-More recent research, however, has suggested that this may not be the whole story.
+However, more recent research has suggested that this may not be the whole story.

 These studies have found that sleep disturbances may actually be working as a trigger, raising your risk of developing a mental health condition.
 While scientists aren’t exactly sure why this is, they have found some connections.